roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/ASK overview.md

 -   **Application management**

-    In ASK clusters, you do not need to manage and maintain nodes.
-In addition, you do not need to plan capacity for nodes.
+    In ASK clusters, you do not need to manage or maintain nodes, or perform capacity planning.
 This reduces the costs of infrastructure management and O&M.

 -   **Dynamic scaling**

     For workloads that have periodic traffic patterns, such as online education and e-commence applications, ASK clusters can automatically scale resources based on workload requirements.
-This way, the computing costs and idle resources are reduced, and traffic spikes can be handled in a more efficient manner.
+This prevents resource waste, reduces computing costs, and ensures a smooth user experience when traffic spikes occur.

 -   **Data computing**

-    To meet computing requirements for applications such as Spark, ASK clusters can start a large number of pods within a short period of time to process tasks.
-When task are terminated, ASK clusters automatically release pods to stop billing.
-This reduces the computing costs.
+    To meet computing requirements of applications such as Spark, ASK clusters can start a large number of pods within a short period of time to process tasks.
+When the tasks are terminated, the pods are automatically released to stop billing.
+This dramatically reduces the overall computing costs.
+For more information, see [Use ASK to create Spark tasks](/intl.en-US/User Guide for Serverless Kubernetes Clusters/Serverless cluster best practices/Use ASK to create Spark tasks.md).

 -   **CI/CD**

     You can use ASK clusters to build continuous integration \(CI\) environments by using tools such as Jenkins or GitLab-Runner.
-You can set up an application delivery pipeline that includes stages such as source code compilation, image build and push, and application deployment.
+You can set up an application delivery pipeline that covers stages such as source code compilation, image building and pushing, and application deployment.
 The continuous integration tasks are isolated from each other for enhanced security.
-You do not need to maintain fixed resource pools.
+You do not need to maintain specific resource pools.
 This reduces computing costs.
+For more information, see [Elastic and cost-effective CI/CD based on ASK](/intl.en-US/Best Practices/DevOps/Elastic and cost-effective CI/CD based on ASK.md).

 -   **CronJobs**

     You can run CronJobs in ASK clusters.
-Billing automatically stops when the related jobs are complete.
+Billing automatically stops when the jobs are terminated.
 You do not need to maintain specific resource pools.
 This avoids resource waste.